| |

 the word

 "including" rather than "they are".
+Thus the list is not free from errors.
 The other issue

 with Ibn Khaldun's work is that some of the names of the tribes appear differently